Spokane to Glacier Road Trip: 5-Day Adventure

 Stop 1: Grinnell Glacier Trail

-The Grinnell Glacier Trail is the highlight of your third day of the nature-infused road trip from Spokane to Glacier.
-The trail sits in Many Glacier, dubbed the American Switzerland.
+The Grinnell Glacier Trail is the highlight of your third day of the nature-infused road trip.
+The trail sits in Many Glacier, which is dubbed the American Switzerland.
 Starting either at the Grinnell Glacier trailhead or the Many Glacier Hotel, the path runs for 5.3 miles.

-Along the way, it snakes along the shores of Swiftcurrent Lake and Lake Josephine, two of the most beautiful places in Glacier.
+Along the way, it snakes along the shores of Swiftcurrent Lake and Lake Josephine, two of the most beautiful places in Glacier National Park.
 Once the trail starts climbing uphill, splendid vistas of aquamarine Grinnell Glacier Lake come into view and follow the hikers almost until the end of the trail.

 5.3 miles one way, however, is a long adventure.
 It takes up to 5 hours to complete the hike.
-Therefore, plan to spend the entire day 3 of your Spokane – Glacier road trip treading up and down the Grinnell Glacier Trail.
+Therefore, plan to spend the entire day treading up and down the Grinnell Glacier Trail.

 Day in Many Glacier, Spokane - Glacier road trip - Roads and Destinations